Digital Vehicle Twin: Understanding Technology and Industry

 1. Visual Documentation and Condition Replicas

-• Primary audience: Insurers, fleet management and logistics, rental companies, car dealers, and auction platforms.
+• For whom: Insurers, fleet management and logistics, rental companies, car dealerships, and auction platforms.

 • What matters most: Speed, affordability, interactivity, visual accuracy, ease of use.